 In my case, I used my killer instinct to assess my problems and beat every company that tried to challenge me.
 I did not care if I met the owner at a seminar – I would merely go in for the kill.

-When I look back on my life now, I still cannot fathom how I have managed to make something out of myself.
+When I look back on my life, I still cannot fathom how I have managed to make something out of myself.
 Imagine, getting diagnosed with psychosis was akin to a death sentence for many people.
 But it honestly helped turn my life around for the better.

-Others would jump right off when we get emotional and take advantage of us.
+Others would jump right off when we get emotive and take advantage of us.
 That is why we tend to stop ourselves from being emotional.
 We have this mentality that we think we need to show the world that we are strong despite being emotional.
 But there is entirely nothing wrong with that, though.
-In some fortunate instances, that strategy works for those who want to focus on immediate emotional healing.
-However, the usual result of that forceful emotional process is going back to severe emotional turmoil.
+In some fortunate instances, that strategy works for those who want to focus on immediate healing of disturbing emotions.
+However, the usual result of that forceful emotional process is going back to severe turmoil.
 This emotional turmoil leads to various negative outcomes.

 When we are emotional and not okay, we often tell everyone the opposite.
 When someone asks, “How are you?” it is merely easy to respond, “I’m okay,” though we are not.
 Of course, our intention is not to lie to others, but we find security while lying about emotional feelings somehow.
 Perhaps that is due to the belief that everything shall pass and that we should not make a big deal over a strange emotional issue.
 We think that soon enough, things will get back to the way it was.